leez7onefl/LLM_project_ING2/README.md

 2. **Download Model Checkpoint**:

-   Visit the appropriate page on Hugging Face to download the `final_checkpoint_merged` file necessary for running inference.
+   Visit the [Hugging Face repository](https://huggingface.co/leez7one/stable-code-3b-fine-tuned/tree/main) to download all files in the folder `final_checkpoint_merged`.
 Ensure you have access to the file, and download it to your local machine.
+Place the complete folder directly inside the llm_project_M2 folder itself.

 3. **Place the Checkpoint**: